Landlord Expense Calculator

 Landlord expense calculator captures the full cost burden of property ownership.
 24,000 gross rent with mortgage interest 8,000, agent fees 10% (2,400), maintenance 8% (1,920), insurance 300, taxes 2,000 = 14,620 total expenses.
 Net income = 9,380.
 Expense ratio 61%.
 Higher than '50% rule' suggests - reality often more expensive than guidelines.

-Section 24 impact (since 2020): mortgage interest no longer deductible against rental income for individuals.
+Mortgage-interest relief restriction: in some jurisdictions, mortgage interest is no longer fully deductible against rental income for individual landlords.
 Replaced with 20% standard rate tax credit. upper-rate taxpayers significantly worse off.
 Limited company SPV preserves full interest deduction but adds corporation tax (25%) plus extraction tax.
-Always model post-tax cash flow - many BTLs marginally profitable pre-tax become loss-making after Section 24.
+Modelling post-tax cash flow matters: where interest relief is restricted, a BTL that looks profitable pre-tax can become loss-making after tax.

 Run it with sensible defaults